Grants & Awards

 The Australian Awards for University Teaching recognise teaching excellence and outstanding contributions to student learning.
 The program is highly competitive and involves an intensive selection process to assess the achievements of applicants.
 JCU staff who wish to apply for a National Citation or Award must first engage in a rigorous internal nomination process.
 Only the most competitive nominations will be chosen for national consideration.

-All AAUT nominations are supported by the Directorate and submitted by the University on behalf of the candidate.
+All AAUT nominations are supported by the Centre for Education and Enhancement and submitted by the University on behalf of the candidate.
 For AAUT nomination details, please click here

 There are three categories: